xyloforce/palanchrom/Readme.md

 - if you want the bed with all the common regions between outgroups, you need to call `snakemake -n1 data/intersected.bed`
 - for the ancestral genomes just call the full pipeline.

-# Planned features

-Implement analysis of patterns of mutations listing differentially mutations in CpG and nCpG regions.